Alemi7523/Alemi7523.github.io/index.md

 After the battle pick the ***Rare Candy*** on the southwest and use the butterflies next to the southern exit.
 Leave through it.

 Advance and go upstairs to face 2 grunts.
-If you have at least 1 Floring Bad Ending Point, yoy get the same choice as before.
+If you have at least 1 Florin Bad Ending Point, you get the same choice as before.

-**Friendship Point Choice (if Floring Bad Ending = 1):**
+**Friendship Point Choice (if Florin Bad Ending = 1):**
 - Battle them.
 (Florin +2)
 - Florin, handle them.
 (Florin -3, Florin Bad Ending = 2)